ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 ### Foundations Laboratory for Artificial Intelligence Research (FLAIR)

-I’m looking for TALENTED students with GENUINE enthusiasm for FUNDAMENTAL research in machine learning/artificial intelligence.
+I’m looking for talented students with GENUINE enthusiasm for FUNDAMENTAL research in machine learning/artificial intelligence.

 - Overall:
 	- I have a very high standard for research and expect students to conduct rigorous and in-depth research independently.